SSH Copy ID for Copying SSH Keys to Servers

 ssh-copy-id installs an SSH key on a server as an authorized key.
-Its purpose is to provision access without requiring a password for each login.
+Its purpose is to provide access without requiring a password for each login.
 This facilitates automated, passwordless logins and single sign-on using the SSH protocol.

 ssh-copy-id tool is part of OpenSSH.

 ContentsSetting up public key authentication Generate an SSH Key Copy the key to a server Test the new key Troubleshooting How ssh-copy-id works Some best practices for SSH keys Use a passphrase when possible Add a command restriction when possible Managing SSH keys Command-line options Ssh-copy-id on Mac Installation using Homebrew Installation from MacPorts Installation using Curl

 Setting up public key authentication

 Key based authentication in SSH is called public key authentication.
 The purpose of

 ssh-copy-id is to make setting up public key authentication easier.
 The process is as follows.

 Generate an SSH Key

 # ssh-keygen Generating public/private rsa key pair.
 Enter file in which to save the key (/home/ylo/.ssh/id_rsa): mykey Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in mykey.
 Your public key has been saved in mykey.pub.
 The key fingerprint is: SHA256:GKW7yzA1J1qkr1Cr9MhUwAbHbF2NrIPEgZXeOUOz3Us ylo@klar The key's randomart image is: +---[RSA 2048]----+ |.*++ o.o. | |.+B + oo. | | +++ *+. | | .o.Oo.+E | | ++B.S. | | o * =. | | + = o | | + = = . | | + o o | +----[SHA256]-----+ #